On the infinite time horizon approximation for L\'evy-driven McKean-Vlasov SDEs with common noise: Introduction

 The main contributions of this article are reflected in the following three aspects.

-\begin{enumerate} \item Establishing existence, uniqueness, and moment estimates for solutions under non-globally Lipschitz coefficients (Assumptions \textbf{(A1)-(A7)}), generalizing results in \cite{ {Kumar2020},{Neelima2020},{Shao2024}}.
+\begin{enumerate} \item Establishing existence, uniqueness, and moment estimates for solutions under non-globally Lipschitz coefficients (assumptions \textbf{(A1)-(A7)}), generalizing results in \cite{ {Kumar2020},{Neelima2020},{Shao2024}}.

-\item We extend the results of Tran et al. \cite{Tran2025} by establishing the boundedness of high-order moments of the solutions and demonstrating the propagation of chaos in the presence of common noise.
+\item We extend the results of Tran et al.~\cite{Tran2025} to establish the boundedness of high-order moments of the solutions and demonstrate the propagation of chaos in the presence of common noise.

 \item We apply the theoretical proofs presented in this paper to practical examples and provide corresponding numerical analysis and results. \end{enumerate}

 The remainder of the paper is organized as follows.
 In Section 2, we establish the well-posedness of solutions to McKean-Vlasov SDE driven by L\'evy process with common noise, including existence, uniqueness, and second-order moment estimates under non-globally Lipschitz coefficients.
 In Section 3, we investigate the propagation of chaos for the associated particle systems.
 In Section 4, we present the corresponding numerical analysis of the McKean-Vlasov SDE driven by L\'evy process with common noise.
 In Section 5, we provide specific examples to conduct numerical simulations.